Skip to main content

 Fruit Wine (Augļu vīns)

-While not as prominent as beer or spirits, Latvia produces a variety of fruit wines, often using local berries and fruits like apples, currants, and cranberries.
-These wines provide a sweeter alternative to grape wines.
+Less common than beer or spirits, Latvian fruit wines are made from local berries and fruits like apples, currants, and cranberries.
+They run sweeter than grape wines.

 wine8-12%